PojavLauncherTeam/PojavLauncher_iOS/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses)

 ## Introduction
-- This is an attempt to get Minecraft Java Edition running on jailbroken iOS.
+- This is an attempt to get Minecraft: Java Edition running on jailbroken iOS.
 - Minimum requirements: device running iOS 12 or newer.

 ## Building